bodkan/slendr/inst/extdata/backend_comments.md

 ---

-### ☎️ Zoom topic?
+### Zoom call ☎️

 > Your functions to work with Dictionaries are interesting.  read_table() could instead use Dictionary's JSON-string constructor, if you wrote out your tables as JSON rather than .tsv.
 But maybe being able to read a Dictionary from a .tsv is also useful functionality that ought to be in Eidos.
 Not sure.
 So far my focus has been on JSON because that's what Graham Gower seems to be interested in using.

-So, in hindsight, I wish I had figured out a way to save all configuration files to JSON from the get go.
-It's just that tables were much easier to work with and debug.
-All slendr tables are storing time-series configuration data, one row per time point, making it really easy to debug things just by looking at the tables, even when they were very long.
-If there was a way to load tabular data as JSON/Dictionaries, that would make the backend script much shorter and easier to debug... more on that later. :)
+The reason I went with simple plain text tables as the format for all model config files was that this made it much easier for me to debug and inspect issues just by looking at the tables (in shell or in R), even when they were very long.
+If there was a way to load tabular data as JSON/Dictionaries, that would make everything so much easier!

+In principle, what I have works, except for the crucial point of not being able to guess the column types.

 ---

-### ☎️ Zoom topic?
+### Zoom call ☎️

 > - filter(), also interesting.
 Something like this could also conceivably be added to Eidos.
 >